svmiller/svmiller.github.io/_posts/2015-12-12-assorted-tips-students-research-papers.md

 <!--more-->

-{% include image.html url="/images/squidward-paper.jpg" caption="It's remarkable how much Squidward appears in a Google search for writing term papers during an all-nighter." width=400 align="right" %}
+{% include image.html url="/images/squidward-paper.jpg" caption="It's remarkable how much Squidward appears in a Google Images search for writing term papers during an all-nighter." width=400 align="right" %}

 I take great pride in teaching a quantitative methods class that emphasizes work toward an end-of-the-semester research design paper.
 I've been genuinely surprised at the results that some students put forward.
 This class has also produced a couple research assistants for me and students who have begun graduate school or will be sure to start graduate programs soon (i.e. once they graduate).